About this Course

 Energy Medicine has a profound, positive impact on reducing chronic physical pain as well as mental and emotional distress.
 It can also reduce symptoms of extreme states, like psychosis.
 Athletes use it to improve performance.

-This brief one-hour presentation will give you:
+This presentation will give you:

 - A practical definition of energy medicine and energy psychology